 Once the sperm has entered a woman’s vagina, it can survive in the body for a maximum of 24 to 48 hours, though many sperms die within minutes of entering the vagina.
 During this time, it has the ability to impregnate the woman.1

-But It Can Live For About 3–5 Days During Ovulation
+But Sperm Can Live For About 3–5 Days During Ovulation

-However, the American Pregnancy Association shares that sperms might live even longer if they are in a favorable environment.
+However, as the American Pregnancy Association shares, sperms might live even longer if they are in a favorable environment.
 For instance, in a place that is moist and warm, they might hang around for 3 to 5 days.

 Sperms need moist environment.
 They dry out quickly.
-Since ovulation keeps your vagina and cervix moist, sperms survive longer during this period.
+Since ovulation keeps your vagina and cervix moist, sperms survive longer inside the female body during this period.

 This usually happens when there’s enough cervical fluid or mucus to provide the sperms with nutrition – that is closer to ovulation.
 In fact, cervical fluid is a reliable indicator of ovulation and can help you plan your pregnancy.
 However, do note that sperms living for 5 days is a rarity.

-But when there’s no cervical fluid and sperms dry up, they die completely.
+But when there’s no cervical fluid, sperms dry up and die.
 Re-adding moisture won’t revive them, either.2 So, if sperms linger in the vagina without shimmying up to the upper reproductive tract, they’ll probably last just a few hours.

-In Rare Cases, It Can Live For 7 Days In The Fallopian Tube
+In Rare Cases, Sperm Can Live For 7 Days In The Fallopian Tube

 But, in very rare cases, if they end up in the right place – like the fallopian tubes – they can live as long as 7 days.
 From there, a woman can get pregnant if she has already ovulated.
 The same goes if she ovulates while the sperm is alive and it manages to penetrate the egg.3